 I could go on and on about what a great basketball player my 13 year old son is, or how cute my 11 year-old daughter’s smile is, and think nothing of it.
 But know when enough is enough.
 A date is about getting to know each other, so try to focus on asking the guy questions about himself and his life and sharing information about yourself.

 I do get it that kids are a huge part of a single mom’s life, but just remember that there’s a lot more to you than being a mom.
 Where did you go to college?
-What do you love about your career?
+What do you love about your career, or where you work?
 What are your dreams?
 What’s your favorite ice-cream flavor?

 4. Be honest and upfront about why you got divorced.

 Don’t take this the wrong way, but you need to have “a story.”
 Not a made up story, just a good answer for the question your date will surely ask: “Why did you get divorced?”
 A bad answer is, “Because my ex is a total asshole.”
 Just be honest, but leave out details that will make you seem angry or bitter, or that you have the victim mentality.

 5. Don’t badmouth your ex or talk about things he did or is doing that bug you.